zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_timers.rst

 Example: Starting a Nanokernel Timer
 ====================================
-This code uses the above timer to limit the amount of time a fiber spends gathering data before processing it.
+This code uses the above nanokernel timer to limit the amount of time a fiber spends gathering data before processing it.

 .. code-block:: c